sovrahi/ExarControl/README.md

 📦 ExarControl

 ExarControl is an unofficial Android app that lets you control your Exaroton servers directly from your smartphone.
 With a lightweight and intuitive interface, you can access your servers, manage settings, restart servers, and more—all without opening your browser !
+Tested on Android 15 and Android 10, but should work on most phones.
+Let me know if you have a problem.

 🚀 Key Features: